Joe Giudice’s Deportation Has Been Postponed Following Emergency Petition

 — People (@people) April 18, 2019

-And Joe is not the only one in his family who is pulling out all the stops to try and avoid a deportation.
+And Joe is not the only one in his family who is pulling out all the stops to try and avoid deportation.
 Earlier this week, Joe’s eldest daughter, Gia Giudice, started a petition to President Donald Trump on Change.org to try and stop her father’s seemingly inevitable deportation.
 In the petition, the 18-year-old explains that her father has resided in New Jersey since he was an infant before going into further detail.

 “He is a businessman, a husband, father to four young women all under the age of 19, son, brother, uncle and friend to many.
 He was found guilty of NON Violent offenses and served his time complying with all prison guidelines and procedures,” the page reads.
-“My mother and father have fought tirelessly to pay back every single penny of restitution to court deemed they owe.”
+“My mother and father have fought tirelessly to pay back every single penny of restitution to [sic] court deemed they owe.”

 Since the petition went live, it has already received over 53,000 signatures and counting.
-But even though the 46-year-old and his family are doing everything in their power to avoid his deportation, a source tells Radar that there is pretty much no chance that he will win his cause because of the serious nature of the fraud crimes that he committed.
+But even though the 46-year-old and his family are doing everything in their power to avoid his deportation, a source tells Radar that there is pretty much no chance that he will win his case because of the serious nature of the fraud crimes that he committed.

 For now, Joe will have to sit back and wait for a judge to respond to his petition.